-Happy 50th birthday to the simply hilarious Dave Chappelle.
+Happy 51st Birthday to the simply hilarious Dave Chappelle.
 One of the greatest millennial comics, Chappelle was called a genius during his early explosion of fame on basic cable’s Comedy Central with his sketch comedy show, Chappelle’s Show.
 Born in Washington D.C., Chappelle has won 6 Emmys and 4 Grammys, along with the prestigious Mark Twain Prize for American Humor.
-READ more and watch some hilarious stand-up… (1973)
+CHECK Out Dave’s story… (1973)

 His parents were musically inclined, and among the guests in the Chapelle household was jazz singer Johnny Hartman who predicted that Chappelle would be a comic.
 Growing up, he studied theater in high school, and after graduation moved to New York City to work in theaters and pursue stand-up.